If you’ve come to this page it’s probably because you want to make a bit of money on your beauty blog.

 Perhaps you’ve been blogging for a while now, plugging away generating great content and increasing your visitors.
 So surely it’s time all that amazing content should start to earn you dividends.

 It’s true there are bloggers out there earning a living off their blog and it is possible.
-But it does take quite a bit of hard work.
+It does however take a lot of hard work.

 One of the oldest and most obvious money makers around.
 Used by industries everywhere advertising essentially is what makes the big bucks.
 However it’s also one of the most competitive and depending on your audience rates can start low.